 4. Correct Inventory Issues

-When you how you can maximize profits after Prime Day, don’t just only think about sales and advertising.
+When you think about how you can maximize your post-Prime Day profits, don’t just only think about sales and advertising.
 It is imperative that you make sure that your inventory health is in order after the dust settles on Prime Day.
 Overstocked items can cost you an arm and a leg in storage fees and hurt your IPI scores while understocked items can hurt your bottom line as sold out products can’t generate sales and profits.

 Amazon also continually updates their Fulfilled by Amazon (FBA) Inventory Performance Index (IPI), and sellers can routinely be charged for storage limit fees.
 And unfortunately, your IPI history can reflect your current IPI score as Amazon assesses your inventory.
 If you need further information on how to improve your inventory management, check out this article here.